 - On-Site Building Manager – Some apartment buildings pay an onsite manager to deal with day-to-day concerns, and sometimes throw in free rent.
 The downside, you have to be available on the phone 24 hours a day and on-site at night to deal with emergency maintenance issues.

 - Online Security Expert – Every week someone is getting hacked or breached.
 If you have good knowledge of online security best practices, you can save someone future trouble by helping them get their passwords and computers secured today.
-A lot of people don't understand that Windows has a free antivirus program and LastPass can store unique passwords for every website you use.
+A lot of people don’t basic computer skills that you take for granted.

 - Small Business IT Support – Just like those people who need computer help at home, there are many business owners who could use a little help with their computers at work.
 Small businesses typically don’t have their own IT department, so you can fill that void by offering IT support for hire.
 If you know how to set up an office network, repair slow or broken computers, install a NAS, and know how to turn a computer off and back on again, you could be a great fit for this income source.
 You can always Google it if you get stuck!